 Investors will do well in some cases to sell these and come off with a profit to avoid devastation later.

 If you have invested in a currency that a reputable exchange has dropped, it is a clear sign that you need to get rid of that investment.
 Once reputable exchanges stop carrying your coin, others will follow suit, and its value will plummet.

-Investors will do well to sell these before their valuation drops to levels that will bring with it losses.
-If you fail to sell that, you could end up with a dead crypto that you cannot get rid of.
+Investors will do well to sell these before their valuation drops to levels that will bring with them losses.
+You must sell that to avoid ending up with a dead crypto you cannot get rid of.

-Always be on the lookout for government regulations on cryptocurrencies, as they look to clamp down on them due to their decentralized and non-fiat nature.
+Always be on the lookout for government regulations on cryptocurrencies, as they look to clamp down on them due to their decentralised and non-fiat nature.

-If governments start to impose restrictive measures on cryptocurrency trading and investment, that could be an excellent time to sell, as you could end up losing your entire portfolio through penalties and fines.
+Suppose governments start to impose restrictive measures on cryptocurrency trading and investment.
+In that case, that could be an excellent time to sell, as you could lose your entire portfolio through penalties and fines.

-Panic selling is common among investors who aren’t as experienced and don’t appear to focus on long-term goals.
-Make sure to pick up some strategies from reputable platforms like BC.Game’s blog before heading off to make your investment.
+Panic selling is common among less experienced investors who don’t appear to focus on long-term goals.
+Make sure to pick up some strategies from reputable platforms like BC.Game’s blog before investing.